 The most significant “spillover” is seen in Shi’a Islamic militant group Hizballah’s late May 2013 announced entrance into the conflict on the side of the Assad Regime.
 The below two-year analysis demonstrates the growth of Hizballah’s involvement, which also includes support from Iran’s Qods Force (IRGC-QF).
 This presents further challenges as Israel has publicly declared a campaign to keep advanced weaponry out of the hands of Hizballah.
 This campaign has reportedly included the May 2013 bombing of targets in Damascus.

-Further analysis on the regional effects of the Syrian Civil War can be conducted by clicking on the above graphics or by clicking here.
 The next posting in this series will focus on the growing tension in the Golan Heights.